You’ll have some great compost after adding all of your garden and food waste into the HOTBIN for 90 days.

 - Established Flower Beds: add 2cm top dressing yearly).
 Some recommend late fall as a good time to spread compost over a garden bed.

 - Lawns: normally using compost to top dress the lawn is an autumn activity; however, sieved compost is a great way to kick start the gardening season: it will help reduce fertilizer needs, control moss and reduce the need for watering.

-- New Flower Beds: when constructing new flower beds, sieved compost should be add a ratio of 30-50% compost to soil.
+- New Flower Beds: when constructing new flower beds, sieved compost should be dug in adding a ratio of 30-50% compost to soil.

-- Trees: spreading compost around the roots of your trees can provide them with important nutrients and can help protect against disease.
-Be careful not to spread to close to the trunk though.
+- Trees: spreading compost around the roots of your trees once or twice a year can provide them with important nutrients and can help protect against disease.
+Be careful not to spread too close to the trunk though.

-- Improve Clay Soils: compost “as it comes” from your bin.
-Improve Sandy Soils: sieve compost adding only the fine parts
+- Improve Clay Soils: spread 10-15cm of compost “as it comes” from your bin and mix into top 30cm of soil.
+The bed can be planted immediately.
+Improve Sandy Soils: sieve compost adding only the fine parts; add 5cmannually.

-- Too much compost being produced? , re-us the plastic bag that arrived with HOTBIN woodchips and keep your compost for later use.
+- Too much compost being produced?
+Save it, re-using the plastic bag that arrived with HOTBIN woodchips and keep your compost for later use.
 You can also make a present of compost to fellow gardeners.pdf